eyeinthesky6/VibeKit/README.md

 - Role tier support: basic, premium, admin (stored in Supabase user_metadata and profiles table)
 - <IfRole> helper component for RBAC in dashboard UI

+- Usage analytics: `/api/usage` endpoint and `usage` table for tracking user/team activity (for dashboards, metering, and reporting)
 - Marketing landing page (`/`) with animated Terminal element
 - Pricing page (`/pricing`) which connects to Stripe Checkout
 - Dashboard pages with CRUD operations on users/teams